 How did you prepare for the interview?

-Applicants were particularly impressed by the abundance of clinical experience offered at the school, the numerous extracurricular activities, small student community fostering camaraderie, strong focus on student success, and the opportunity for early clinical exposure.
-Additionally, the location, faculty, technology, and the option to change to in-state tuition after a year based on marital status were highlighted as positive aspects by the applicants.
+Applicants were positively impressed by the extensive clinical experience, abundant extracurricular activities, small student community fostering camaraderie, strong focus on student success, and the opportunity for early clinical exposure.
+Additionally, they appreciated the location, supportive faculty, advanced technology, and the option to switch to in-state tuition after a year based on marital status.

 Much more clinical experience than ANY other school